 Here, late afternoon sun hits my cheek.

-The domes of the phlox are lit from inside
+like domes of the phlox are lit from inside.

 No one knows what goes on at these sessions, least of all myself, for I know Larry but slightly, and that only owing to a mix-up in our mail.
 I assume that like any other meaningful effort, the ritual involves sacrifice, the suppression of self-consciousness, and a certain precise tilt of the will, so that the will becomes transparent and hollow, a channel for the work.
 I wish him well.
 It is a noble work, and beats, from any angle, selling shoes.